willhbr/willhbr.github.io/_posts/2017/2017-08-21-pug-an-abomination-of-shell-scripting.md

 tags: tools projects
 ---

-Pug started out a few months ago as a slightly silly idea of writing my own plugin manager for Vim and ZSH plugins.
+Pug started out a few months ago as a slightly silly idea of writing my own plugin manager for Vim and Zsh plugins.
 There is no shortage of ways of managing Vim plugins - [Pathogen](https://github.com/tpope/vim-pathogen) or [Vundle](https://github.com/VundleVim/Vundle.vim) seem to be the most common.
-For ZSH everyone swears by [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) which includes every bell and whistle you could imagine.
+For Zsh everyone swears by [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) which includes every bell and whistle you could imagine.

 However each of these only work for the one tool.
 What if (for some reason) I wanted a tmux plugin?
 I'd have to install some tmux package manager - if there is one.
 Pug is the one tool to rule all my package managing needs.

-Pug can be used to manage packages for any utility - out of the box it has installers for Vim and ZSH, but other installers can be added by writing a simple shell script.
+Pug can be used to manage packages for any utility - out of the box it has installers for Vim and Zsh, but other installers can be added by writing a simple shell script.
 I'll probably write some more builtin ones myself.

 To [get started with Pug](https://codeberg.org/willhbr/pug/src/branch/master/README.md), head over to the [Pug repo](https://codeberg.org/willhbr/pug).
-My favourite ZSH plugins - syntax highlighting and auto suggestions - can be installed with Pug:
+My favourite Zsh plugins - syntax highlighting and auto suggestions - can be installed with Pug:

 Install Pug: